 Roos Nijpels-Cieremans

-Dedicated, motivated and passionated, are the words that people use to describe me.
-For years I have worked with indigenous communities in Asia, farmers in India and the Philippines and small organizations worldwide.
+Dedicated, motivated and decisive, are the words that people use to describe me.
+In the past 18 years I have worked with indigenous communities in Asia, farmers from Cameroon to Costa Rica and organizations worldwide.
 I enjoyed providing opportunities to grow small and medium enterprises of Non Timber Forest Products while maintaining and restoring the remaining pockets of rainforests.
 This work brought me deep into the forests where you start to learn to appreciate the strength of humans to cope with fast changes and rooted traditions and culture.
 It makes you think deeply about the choices made on high political level driven by those in power and with control over the common goods.
 How can we work towards a world that provides sufficient opportunities for all?

 -